-Alex Berman is a Ph.D. student in the Department of Strategic Management and International Business at the Fox School of Business, Temple University.
-He holds a BS in Applied Economics and Management from Cornell University and a MBA from Boston University, with a sub-concentration in Finance.
-Prior to joining Fox, Alex spends about 10 years in the asset management industry, working as a senior investment analyst and a member of the Portfolio Management teams at Goldman Sachs Asset Management and at Babson Capital Management LLC.
+Alex Berman is a PhD candidate in the department of Strategic Management and International Business at the Fox School of Business, Temple University.
+He holds a BS in Applied Economics and Management from Cornell University and an MBA from Boston University, with a sub-concentration in Finance.
+Prior to joining Fox, Alex spent over 10 years in the asset management industry, working as a senior investment analyst and a member of the portfolio management teams at Goldman Sachs and Barings LLC.
 Alex is also a founder of BAIS Enterprise LLC, a Registered Investment Advisory firm in New York.